gregomebije1/double_entry_ledger/README.md

 BEFORE UPDATE OR DELETE ON ledger_transactions
 FOR EACH ROW
 EXECUTE FUNCTION protect_ledger_immutability();
+/*
 Use code with caution.How to insert a balanced transaction cleanlyBecause the trigger is configured as DEFERRABLE INITIALLY DEFERRED, PostgreSQL allows your application to insert individual entries one at a time.
-The database only checks the balance at the final step when you send a COMMIT statement.sqlBEGIN;
+The database only checks the balance at the final step when you send a COMMIT statement.
+*/
+BEGIN;

 -- 1. Create the Transaction Header with an Idempotency Correlation ID INSERT INTO ledger_transactions (id, description, correlation_id)